Getting started

 npm run org2 -- agenda --dir /path/to/your/notes --recursive

-That means you can start by pointing the CLI and editor tooling at your current notes directory, then adopt .org2 for new files when you want to.
+That means you can start by pointing Org2 at your current notes directory and treating it as input to the compiler pipeline: raw files → structured notes → compiled semantics → views and published outputs.
+Adopt .org2 for new files when you want to.

 3) Use VS Code if you want the best editor experience today